Hyperfocal subalgebras of hyperfocal abelian Frobenius blocks: Applications

 \begin{thm} Keep the notation as above.
 Assume that the hyperfocal subgroup $D$ is a Klein four group.
 Then the hyperfocal subalgebra $\mathbb{A}$ is Morita equivalent to either $\U\mathrm{A}_4$ or the principal block algebra of $\U\mathrm{A}_5$.
-In particular, the hyperfocal subalgebra $\mathbb{A}$ is Rickard equivalent to $\U(D\rtimes C_3)$, where $C_3$ denotes a cyclic group of order $3$. \end{thm}
+In particular, the hyperfocal subalgebra $\mathbb{A}$ is Rickard equivalent to $\U\mathrm{A}_4$. \end{thm}

 \begin{proof} For any nontrivial subgroup $Q$ of $D$, it is clear that the quotient group $D/Q$ is either trivial or a cyclic group of order $2$.
-In each case, the primitive Dade $D$-interior algebra $S(Q)$ is just $k$.
-Then the primitive Dade $D$-interior algebra $S$ has to be $k$ and the primitive $L$-interior algebra $\mathbb{A}^\prime$ in the paragraph 5.12 is just $\mathbb{A}_\delta$.
-By applying Theorem \ref{MT}, we get the stable equivalence of Morita type between $\mathbb{A}_\delta$ and $\U L$ is just given by the restriction.
-By Corollary \ref{dim of bbA and simple mod}, there is at least one of the simple $\bar{\mathbb{A}}_\delta$-modules has odd dimension.
-Now we can apply the same arguments of the proof of \cite[Proposition 12.2.9]{L'book 2} to our setting and obtain that exactly one of the following statments holds. (i) There is an integer $n$ such that for $1\leq\mathrm{i}\leq 3$
+In each case, the primitive Dade $D$-interior algebra $S(Q)$ in the paragraph 5.6 is just $k$.
+Then the primitive Dade $D$-interior algebra $S$ has to be the trivial $D$-interior algebra $\U$ and the primitive $L$-interior algebra $\mathbb{A}^\prime$ in the paragraph 5.12 is just $\mathbb{A}_\delta$.
+By applying Theorem \ref{MT}, we get that a stable equivalence of Morita type between $\mathbb{A}_\delta$ and $\U L$ which is induced by the restriction.
+By Corollary \ref{dim of bbA and simple mod}, there is at least one of the simple $\bar{\mathbb{A}}_\delta$-modules of odd dimension.
+Therefore, the proof of \cite[Proposition 12.2.9]{L'book 2} still applies to to our setting and then exactly one of the following statments holds. (i) There is an integer $n$ such that for $1\leq\mathrm{i}\leq 3$

 (ii) There is an integer $n$ such that